 Most of the tourists who come to Setenil are visiting the village just for a limited time and don’t adventure themselves on the narrow, beautiful streets beyond the main Calle de las Cuevas, where the most popular cave restaurants are.

 I challenge you to walk further and explore more, discovering caves that you can visit but also glimpses of the local life, such as laundry out for drying over the streets, houses decorated with the most colourful pots of flowers, or friendly cats sleeping in the sun.
-You can easily spend a couple of hours just wondering around the streets.
+You can easily spend a couple of hours just wandering around the streets.

 Visit the Arab Castle

 The Arab Castle from Setenil de las Bodegas was built during the 12th century, during the Almohad Caliphate occupation.
 During its glory times, the castle used to have 40 towers, out of which only one remains today.
 The Nazari Castle from Setenil de las Bodegas was very hard to conquer, taking the Christian troops of the Kingdom of Castile over seven attempts to finally seize it from the Moors, from 1407 to 1484.
-As very little is left from the 13th century, it is hard to imagine how the fortification used to look like back then.
+As very little is left from the 13th century, it is hard to imagine how the fortification used to look back then.

 From the rooftop of the castle you can admire beautiful views over the village and the entire valley around it.
 It costs 1 euro to visit the tower.